 Dremels are tools that you can use to do many things.
 They are used for cutting metal, drilling, sanding, shaping, and polishing.
-There are different attachments on the Dremel tool.
-The most common ones are for carving, cutting, grinding, and polishing metal.
+There are several attachments for the Dremel.
+The most common ones are carving, cutting, grinding, and polishing metal.
 In this article, we will look at how and if you can use a Dremel for nails.

 Dremels are for nails, but not all of them.
-The correct grit number tells one that the tool is for nails, and that means an improper grit dismisses the tool as a nail tool.
+The correct grit number tells one that the tool is for nails, meaning an improper grit dismisses the tool as a nail tool.
 Toes are stiff, and a high grit shows that the tool is for cutting other materials.

 The right Dremel for the job

-The right Dremel for the job should have a sander and a felt buffer.
+The right Dremel should have a sander and felt buffer for the job.
 There are multiple attachments for nails that you get online, and they come in smaller sizes.
 A proper Dremel comprises the right tools for nails and not for wood.

 Prepare your nails with a nail file